Day three wrap: New Zealand continue building golden medal haul

 Boxer Alex Mukuka won his round of 16 match in the men's 57kg division fight against George Molwantwa (Botswana) 3-2 on points.

-The men's Black Sticks succombed to No.1 seed Australia 7-2 and dropped to third place in their pool.
+The men's Black Sticks bowed to No. 1 seeds Australia 7-2 and dropped to third place in their pool.

 The women's fours lost their lawn bowls semifinal to India 16-13 and will play for bronze, as will the women's 3x3 basketball team after they crashed to an upset defeat at the hands of Canada - a team they beat by 10 points in pool play.